gajus/eslint-plugin-jsdoc/.README/rules/require-returns-check.md

-Requires a return statement (or non-`undefined` Promise resolve value) in function bodies if a `@returns` tag (without a `void` or `undefined` type) is specified in the function's jsdoc comment.
+Requires a return statement (or non-`undefined` Promise resolve value) in function bodies if a `@returns` tag (without a `void` or `undefined` type) is specified in the function's JSDoc comment.

-Will also report `@returns {void}` and `@returns {undefined}` if `exemptAsync` is set to `false` no non-`undefined` returned or resolved value is found.
+Will also report `@returns {void}` and `@returns {undefined}` if `exemptAsync` is set to `false` and a non-`undefined` value is returned or a resolved value is found.
+Also reports if `@returns {never}` is discovered with a return value.

 Will also report if multiple `@returns` tags are present.